bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-shares.md

 * Shares can be granted from the original supply to others.

-* Accounts holding shares can effectively trade them, but only among holders of a single Bitmark Share.
+* Accounts holding shares can effectively trade them, but only among holders of a single Bitmark Share (i.e. same Share ID).
 This leads to a requirement of a **swap** action to do inter share trading or something approximating to currency exchange.
 This could also be used to swap out old shares for new shares with a different total amount.

 * account holders must be able to determine their balance.